-(5) Student Responsibilities.
-The student has the responsibility to:

-- (a) Observe and comply with all University Policies and local, state, and federal laws; - (b) Respect the rights and privacy of others;

-- (c) Accept the Sanctions imposed due to one's actions; - (d) Maintain high standards of academic integrity and honor in all work submitted; and - (e) Conduct oneself in a manner that does not infringe upon the rights of other members of the University community. - (6) Misconduct.
+- (5) Student Responsibilities.
+The student has the responsibility to: - (a) Observe and comply with all University Policies and local, state, and federal laws; - (b) Respect the rights and privacy of others; - (c) Accept the Sanctions imposed due to one's actions; - (d) Maintain high standards of academic integrity and honor in all work submitted; and - (e) Conduct oneself in a manner that does not infringe upon the rights of other members of the University community. - (6) Misconduct.
 Any student or student organization found to have committed or to have attempted to commit the following misconduct is subject to Sanctions in accordance with this Student Code of Conduct. - (a) Acts of Dishonesty, including but not limited to the following: - (i) Cheating, plagiarism, or other forms of academic dishonesty as defined in University Regulation FPU-5.005 Academic Integrity. - (ii) Furnishing false information to any University official, faculty member, or office. - (iii) Forgery, alteration, or misuse of any University document, record, or instrument of identification. - (b) Disruption or obstruction of teaching, research, administration, disciplinary proceedings, other University activities, including its public service functions, on or off campus, or of other authorized non-University activities when the conduct occurs on University property. - (c) Physical abuse, verbal abuse, threats, intimidation, harassment, stalking, coercion, and/or other conduct that threatens or endangers the health or safety of any person, group, or animal that is not of a sexual nature, including bullying.
-Bullying is included in this violation and refers to repeated and/or severe aggressive behaviors that intimidate or intentionally harm or control another person physically or emotionally, and such conduct isare not protected by freedom of expression. - (d) Sexual misconduct as defined in University Policies. - (e) Attempted or actual theft of and/or damage to property, including intellectual property, or services provided of the University or property of a member of the University community or other personal or public property, on or off campus. - (f) Hazing, means any action or situation, which occurs on or off Uuniversity property, that recklessly or intentionally endangers the mental or physical health or safety of a student for purposes including, but not limited to, initiation, admission into, affiliation with, or the perpetuation or furtherance of a tradition or ritual of any Uuniversity student organization or group whether or not officially recognized by the Uuniversity.
+Bullying is repeated and/or severe aggressive behaviors that intimidate or intentionally harm or control another person physically or emotionally, and such conduct is not protected by freedom of expression. - (d) Sexual misconduct as defined in University Policies. - (e) Attempted or actual theft of and/or damage to property, including intellectual property, of the University or property of a member of the University community or other personal or public property, on or off campus. - (f) Hazing, means any action or situation, which occurs on or off University property, that recklessly or intentionally endangers the mental or physical health or safety of a student for purposes including, but not limited to, initiation, admission into, affiliation with, or the perpetuation or furtherance of a tradition or ritual of any University student organization or group whether or not officially recognized by the University.
 Hazing includes, but is not limited to, pressuring or coercing the student into violating state or federal law; any brutality of a physical nature, such as whipping, beating, branding, exposure to the elements, forced consumption of any food, liquor, drug, or other substance; or other forced physical activity that could adversely affect the physical health or safety of the student; or any activity that would subject the student to extreme mental stress, such as sleep deprivation, forced exclusion from social contact, forced conduct that could result in extreme embarrassment, or other forced activity that could adversely affect the mental health or dignity of the student.
-Hazing does not include customary athletic events or other similar contests or competitions or any activity or conduct that furthers a legal and legitimate objective. defined as an act which endangers the mental or physical health or safety of a student, or which destroys or removes public or private property, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in, a group or organization.
-The express or implied consent of the victim will not be a defense.
-Apathy or acquiescence in the presence of hazing are not neutral acts; they are violations of this regulation. - (g) Failure to comply with directions of University officials or law enforcement officers
+Hazing does not include customary athletic events or other similar contests or competitions or any activity or conduct that furthers a legal and legitimate objective. - (g) Failure to comply with directions of University officials or law enforcement officers